garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 Good ole' hay
 How you feel today?
 Fine,blowed and dandy.
-Silly like i'm hype off candy.
+Silly like I'm hype off candy.
 Gotta big,thick chic named sandy.
 In the farm in the middle of the barn
 Where everybody's feelin crazy.